suren-atoyan/react-pwa/README.md

 #### Store

-For store management is used `overmind`.
+For store management `overmind` has been used.
 It's a simple store management tool.
-See the [implementation and integration](https://github.com/suren-atoyan/react-pwa/tree/master/src/store) of it in this project.
+Here you can find its [implementation and integration](https://github.com/suren-atoyan/react-pwa/tree/master/src/store).

 #### Error Handling